Bachelor degree // Study in English

 Duration: 4 - 4.5 years.

 Tuition: Tuition: EU/EEA students: No tuition fee for the study period at IBA.
 Non-EU/EEA Students: DKK 68,000 per year at IBA.
-All: Approx. DKK 19,300 per year for the study period at SFU in China.
+All: Approx. DKK 19,300 per year for the study period in Shanghai, China.

 What you learn